The Nature of HTML

 Using Headings for Content Structure

-Pages should be structured in a hierarchical manner, with 1st degree headings (
+Pages should be structured in a hierarchical manner, generally with one 1st degree headings (

-<h1>) being the most important (usually page titles or heading), then 2nd degree headings (
+<h1>) being the most important (usually page titles or main content heading), then 2nd degree headings (

 <h2> - usually major section headings), down to 3rd degree headings (sub-sections of the